AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

 Gateway Diagnostics
 ```

-Choose the `“Active Sessions”` option and in the Search field write `“icmp”` and then click on **Run**.
+Choose the `“Active Sessions”` option and in the Search field type `“icmp”` and then click on **Run**.
 You will notice the subnets involved (i.e. real and virtual subnets) in the Mapped NAT.

 ```{figure} images/lab8-active2.png
 ---